grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/01 API load testing.md

 ERRO[0030] some thresholds have failed
 ```

-## Load generator locations

-When you plan the test, consider the locations of the machines of your *load generators, the machines that run the test*.

-- Required locations: to compare performance or ensure accurate performance results, some load tests need to measure the latency from specific locations.
-These tests launch the load generators from locations that match their user's region.
-- Optional locations: other tests aim to measure against a performance baseline—how the system performance changes from a particular performance status or time.
-To avoid skewed latency results,  ensure that load generator locations are the same across test tuns and avoid running them too close to the SUT.

-### Internal APIs

-End-to-end API tests tend to replicate real-world user flows that access  public APIs from outside.
-But other APIs are internal and unreachable from outside, which is common when testing API integrations and isolated endpoints.

-If the API is in an internal or restricted environment, k6 provides various methods:

-- Run the test from your private network using the k6 run command or the [Kubernetes operator](https://github.com/grafana/k6-operator).
-Optionally, store the test results in [k6 Cloud](https://k6.io/docs/results-output/real-time/cloud/) or other [external services](https://k6.io/docs/results-output/real-time/).
-- For cloud tests:
-  - [Open your firewall](https://k6.io/docs/cloud/creating-and-running-a-test/troubleshooting/#open-a-firewall-for-k6-cloud) for cloud test traffic.
-  - Run the cloud test from your [private AWS EC2 instances](https://k6.io/docs/cloud/creating-and-running-a-test/private-load-zones/).

 ## Scripting considerations

-k6 tests are written in JavaScript and the design of the k6 API has similarities with other testing frameworks.
 If you have scripted tests before, implementing k6 scripts should seem familiar.
+k6 tests are written in JavaScript, and the design of the k6 API has similarities with other testing frameworks.

+But, the presence of load creates a few specific concerns.
-But, unlike other tests, load tests run their scripts hundreds, thousands, or millions of times.
-The presence of load creates a few specific concerns.
+Unlike other tests, load tests run their scripts hundreds, thousands, or millions of times.

-When you load test APIs with k6, consider the following aspects of your script design:
+When you load test APIs with k6, consider the following aspects of your script design.

 ### Data parameterization

-Data parameterization is the ability to use distinct data in the load test to incorporate variations of users and API activities.
-For example, accessing different items from an API product endpoint.
+Data parameterization happens when you replace hardcoded test data with dynamic values.
+This makes it easier to manage a load test with varied users and API calls.
-A frequent case is to use different `userID` and `password` values for each virtual user or some iterations.
+A common case for parameterization is when you want to use different `userID` and `password` values for each virtual user or iteration.

-Given a JSON file with a list of user info such as:
+For example, consider a JSON file with a list of user info such as:

 <CodeGroup labels={["users.json"]}>